 FOUNDER + DIRECTOR

-Beyond his creative leadership within all Superfine! fairs and associated projects, James is an accomplished photographer and graphic designer who splits his time between Miami and NYC.
-His work has been featured in publications such as Artnet and Posture Magazine as well as in a solo show in New York's NoLiTa neighborhood, and as part of the Faces n2 exhibition at Galerie 55Bellechasse in Paris, France.
-He specializes in making things float and does in fact have two i's in his last name.
+James acts as the driving force behind all things teal and yellow seen at Superfine! fairs.
+Beyond his role as creative director within all Superfine! fairs and associated projects, James is an accomplished photographer and graphic designer who splits his time between Miami and NYC.
+His work has been featured in publications such as Hi-Fructose Magazine, Artnet, and Posture Magazine and has also been exhibited in a solo show in New York's NoLiTa neighborhood, as part of the Faces n2 exhibition at Galerie 55Bellechasse in Paris, France.
+He has developed an unhealthy habit of narrating his pet shiba inu's thoughts and specializes in making things float--and yes, he does in fact have two i's in his last name.

 DIRECTOR OF EXHIBITOR RELATIONS

 Aside from Superfine!, Deming's artwork has been shown in a number of museums, galleries, and art fairs including the Art and Culture Center of Hollywood, Coral Gables Museum, Baker Museum, Brisky Gallery, &gallery, and FU Gallery, as well as a featured Special Project solo exhibition at SCOPE Miami Beach in December 2016.
-She has also developed corporate partnerships with Royal Caribbean and currently has work featured on the cruise ships Quantum of the Seas, Anthem of the Seas, and Harmony of the Seas.
 Deming lives in Miami Beach with her two very fluffy semi-aquatic Newfoundland dogs and has only one "m" in her first name.

 MEDIA + COMMUNITY OUTREACH - NEW YORK